tszheichoi/awesome-sensor-logger/README.md

 Instructions on various ways to setup a webserver can be found on https://github.com/tszheichoi/awesome-sensor-logger/blob/main/PUSHING.md.

 ## Further Use Cases and Applications
-Based on [user-submitted feedback](https://www.tszheichoi.com/sensor-logger-feedback), Sensor Logger is being use for a lot of applications -- for researchers and hobbyists alike.
+Based on [user-submitted feedback](https://www.tszheichoi.com/sensor-logger-feedback), Sensor Logger is being used for a lot of applications -- for researchers and hobbyists alike.
 Here are a few to get you started.
 Let me know, and I will feature your use case here as well!

 ### Published Research
 Some recently published papers citing / using Sensor Logger: